 - The quality of the courses is varied, since each has a different creator.

-Time to Complete: 27 hours for the full course, two hours for the ‘beginner’ material
+Time to Complete: 27 hours for the full course, with 2 hours to cover the ‘beginner’ material

 Price: A subscription to Treehouse starts at $25 per month (there is also a seven-day free trial option)